Passata di pomdoro ๐ฎ๐น ๐ธ๐ฒ ๐ป๐ฆ

-Food, Plant source foods, Flowering plats (angiospermae), Mesangiosperms, Eudicots, Core eudicots, Superastierds, Asterids, Lamiids, Solanales, Solanaceae, Solanum, Tomato
+Food, Plant source foods, Plants (Plantae), Flowering plats (angiospermae), Mesangiosperms, Eudicots, Core eudicots, Superastierds, Asterids, Lamiids, Solanales, Solanaceae, Solanum, Tomato

 Introduction

-Tomato passata (Passata di pomdoro) is a dense liquid created by straining tomatoes.
+Passata di pomodoro (Tomato pureรฉ) is a dense liquid created by straining tomatoes.
 It’s often mistaken for tomato sauce, but the two are different.
 Sauce is produced by cooking this product and incorporating additional ingredients such as onion, garlic, extra virgin olive oil, herbs, or spices.
 In some recipes, the passata itself may already contain elements like basil, olive oil, or salt, though these can also be added later during the preparation of dishes.

 Compared to passata, tomato pulp is not strained or cooked; it is simply peeled and pulped, resulting in larger, chunkier pieces.
 Tomato paste is prepared in a manner similar to passata, but the final product is much thicker due to a higher degree of water evaporation, giving it a denser and more concentrated texture.